kylej08/taskManager/README.md

 ## Who will benefit?
 Anybody new to python utilising console based output.

-# Installation
-Feel free to contact me via email to setup a call so that I can do a screen-share of the program.
-If however, you prefer to do the setup on your own, below are the necessary steps:

-1. Head over to python's main website (https://www.python.org/downloads/) to download and install python.
-2. Download IDLE (Integrated Development Environment) for you to run the program.

 # Contribution
 Aspects of the program that can be improved:
 1. A lightweight database (e.g SQLite) can be used to store all external information, instead of text files.